axone-protocol/docs/docs/whitepaper/tokenomics.md

 ### Team

 In order to build a world-class team, these tokens will reward the work investment into the project.
-These tokens will be split between founders, associates and current and future team members.
-It is also a way to increase the retention of the 30 employees over the distribution period so that the roadmap goes on as planned.
+These tokens will be split between founders, associates, current and future team members.
+It is also a way to increase the retention of the employees over the distribution period so that the roadmap goes on as planned.

 ### Advisors